maxplanck-ie/dissectBCL/docs/config.rst

 #.
 PIs: a list of principal investigators.
 #. seqDir: the directory inside a PI's directory where the sequencing data can be deposited.
+#. fex: Boolean that indicates if an external project (PI not in PIs list) should be packed as a tar and uploaded using fexsend.

 If a project is from an internal PI, it will be copied over into: